Beside & Besides Preposition Examples with Usage in Sentences

 10 shares

-Beside Preposition Examples: Beside and Besides are commonly confused with each other despite the differences in their meanings.
-However, as we know, they are spelt almost similarly, but each is used differently.
+Beside and Besides are commonly confused with each other despite the differences in their meanings.
+However, as we know, they are spelt almost similarly, but each represents a different meaning.
 Beside is a preposition that defines something ‘close to’ or ‘next to.’
-Besides it is used to define “in addition to” or “apart from.”
+Whereas, Besides is used to define “in addition to” or “apart from.”
 To cover more about the beside & besides prepositions, continue reading the blog post below.

 Meaning of Beside